Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: Experimental evaluation

-We have trained our model using the first $1000$ rows of matrix $Y$ and we left the last $200$ as ground truth for testing.
-We have evaluated our model using the last $200$ entries of matrix $Y$ and the 200 entries of matrix $G$ with respect to recall, precision, and the so called F1 score, which is a harmonic mean of the former two measures.

-Figure~\ref{fig:time_error_comparison} presents a trade-off between time required for training and reconstruction error in the choice of the dimension $r$.
-Notice that the reconstruction error is the usual extension of root mean square error to matrices, i.e., the Frobenius norm of the difference between matrix $Y$ and $LR$.
-It is clear that increasing dimension value above $10$ leads to marginal improvements in the reconstruction error, but increasing it above $40$ leads to a sharp increase in training time.
+Figure~\ref{fig:iterations} presents the performance of our matrix-factorization component, while Figure~\ref{fig:time_error_comparison} presents a trade-off between time required for training and reconstruction error in the choice of the rank $r$.
+Notice that the reconstruction error is the usual extension of the root mean square error (RMSE) to the matricial setting, i.e., the Frobenius norm of the difference between the matrix $Y$ and the product $LR$.
+It is clear that increasing the rank above $10$ leads to marginal improvements in the reconstruction error, but increasing it above $40$ leads to a sharp increase in the training time.
 We chose $r=10$ for our experiments.

 Figure~\ref{fig:deviation} compares the readings of sensors from the non-event matrix $Y$ with events in $G$, while omitting zeros.
 We can observe that $G$ with $\mu=5$ is hard to distinguish from $Y$.
-Figure~\ref{fig:distance_historical} presents the distribution of the values of the samples used for training: the average values of normal samples we used as input plotted in green and the average values of the samples of events (\emph{i.e.}, sets with all Gaussian Noise mean values we used) plotted in red and yellow.
-We can observe that all supports of the distributions overlap, and especially in the case of $\mu=5$ are very hard to distinguish.
+Figure~\ref{fig:distance_historical} presents the distribution of the values of the samples used for training: the average values of normal samples we used as input plotted in green and the average values of the samples of events (\emph{i.e.}, with the Gaussian noise for all mean values we used) plotted in red and yellow.
+We can observe that the supports of the distributions overlap, and especially in the case of $\mu=5$, PSNR 23.58 dB, the event data seem hard to distinguish from non-event data.
+In Figure~\ref{fig:heatmap} we illustrate a heatmap of the validation matrix.
+The upper half of the matrix contains the normal readings while the lower half contains the event readings when $\mu=35$ is used for the noise.
+To evaluate the performance of our subspace proximity tester, we have measured recall, precision, and F1-score using different values of $\Delta$ on the $4$ matrices $G$.